hachyderm/community/welcome/README.md

 ## Tooting Videos

-Although you can upload videos to toot, we recommend linking to a third party service like Vimeo, TikTok, et al.
+Although you can upload videos to post, we recommend linking to a third party service like Vimeo, TikTok, et al.

 ## Emojis 👍